 Our many activities include

-An Annual Scientific Meeting: In 2021, our meeting is being held in Melbourne, VIC with the theme ‘20/20 Hindsight: Vision for the Future’ , and in 2022 we will be in Perth, WA.
+An Annual Scientific Meeting: In 2021, our meeting was held in Melbourne, VIC with the theme ‘20/20 Hindsight: Vision for the Future’ , with our 2022 ASM to be held in Perth, WA.

 We work with the Royal Australian College of Physicians (RACP) to provide Advanced Training in Geriatric Medicine for our future geriatricians.